adriaan-vd-graaf/genome_integration/README.md

                                --phenotypes_to_simulate 10
 ```

-This will save in 10 simulated phenotypes into the `simulated_files/example*` prepend.
+This will save in 10 sets of simulated phenotypes into the `simulated_files/example*` prepend.
-Per simulation run there are 3 files saved, the summary statistics of the exposure (a file that ends with `exposure_sumstats.txt`)
+Per simulation run there are 3 files saved, the summary statistics of the exposure (a file that ends with `exposure_sumstats.txt`), the outcome (a file that ends with `outcome_sumstats.txt`)
-and the outcome (a file that ends with `outcome_sumstats.txt`) , and the phenotype of the outcome (a file that ends with `outcome_pheno.txt`).
+and the phenotype of the outcome (a file that ends with `outcome_pheno.txt`).
-resulting into a total of 30 files.
+Resulting in a total of 30 files.
 The file names contain the parameters of the simulation themselves.
 These files are formatted so that `MRlink.py` accepts them.

-An explanation of the simulation parameters are:
 The parameters for the simulations are:
 - `--bed_cohort_1` The cohort from which the exposure is saved
 - `--bed_cohort_2` The cohort from which the outcome is saved